SamiunAuntor/GhorBari-A-smart-property-listing-platform/README.md

 ## 🎯 Overview

-**Ghor Bari** (গৃহ বারি - "Home" in Bengali) is a modern, feature-rich property platform specifically designed for the Bangladesh real estate market.
+**Ghor Bari** (ঘর বাড়ি - "Home" in Bengali) is a modern, feature-rich property platform specifically designed for the Bangladesh real estate market.
 It connects property owners with potential buyers and renters, facilitating seamless property discovery, communication, and transactions.

 ### Key Highlights